 The updates will show on your Business Profile on Google Search and Maps.

 Important: We may review your changes for quality before we publish them.
-The changes may not immediately be available on Google Search and Maps.
-Learn more about limited Google My Business functionality due to COVID-19.

 To make sure your customers have the latest information:1.
 Update your business hours